 LAB MEDIA: Figure 3B Video editor: Please emphasize the light blue and dark blue ovals of “Genotype 1-control” and “Genotype 1-treated” in the lower panel of the graph.

 The raw p-value histograms were plotted to assess the quality of the modeling [1].
-The distribution of raw p-values was uniform, with a peak at the left end side of the distribution as expected [2].
+The distribution of raw p-values was uniform, with a peak at the left end side of the distribution as expected.
+The absence of peak at the right end side indicates that the statistical modeling seems correct [2].

 LAB MEDIA: Figure 4A

-LAB MEDIA: Figure 4A Video editor: Please emphasize the peak at the left of the graph.
+LAB MEDIA: Figure 4A Video editor: Please emphasize the absence of peak at the right end side and then the peak at the left of the graph.

 The expression profile of gene C1G62301.1 in every genotype and condition was plotted [1] as well as the number of up and down differentially expressed genes was also plotted for every tested contrast [2].
 Authors: How would you like JoVE’s voiceover talent to pronounce C1G62301.1?
 You can spell it